 What can women and those who offer support to them do to overcome these inequities?

 - Share the stories.
 Provide more exposure for successful women entrepreneurs to shine.
 This storytelling also serves as inspiration and opens up networks for women to connect and mentor.

 - Create support networks.
 Leverage personal and professional networks to find support, both in terms of sound advisors and for other women leaders, whether those women have started their own companies or are leaders in other organizations.

 - Forgive yourself.
 When it comes to work-life balance, no leader should feel obligated to be Wonder Woman.
 Create realistic expectations and make peace with the fact that no one has to "do it all."

 - Address failure.
 Everyone, male or female, experiences failure in business.
 Sharpen the coping strategies to react well to missteps and missed opportunities and move forward.

 - Ask for help.
 Find the courage to ask for help, whether it is with a particular business issue, specific expertise, or securing funding.

 - Find the right funding.
 With challenges abundant in seeking small business loans for women, creative financing options are needed.

 At Benetrends, we help support women entrepreneurs secure funding to start their own businesses.
 Using a Benetrends-created strategy, entrepreneurs can create the proper business structure that allows them to tap into existing 401(k) or IRA funding.
-We also offer SBA loans, and with a 97%+ success approval rate, our SBA department is a leading provider in the industry.
+We also offer SBA loans, and with a 97-plus percent success approval rate, our SBA department is a leading provider in the industry.